rastringer/-CppND-Route-Planning-Project/README.md

+In the next exercise, you will write a method stub for the A\* search.
+Before that method can be written, you will need a way to reconstruct the final sequence of nodes found from the `start_node` to the `end_node`, so that the A\* search can store or return that sequence.
+In this exercise, you will be writting a method `ConstructFinalPath` that takes a `RouteModel::Node` pointer and iteratively moves through the parents of each node.

-In this exercise, you will modify `route_planner.h`, `route_planner.cpp`, `main.cpp`, and `render.cpp` to add a method `AStarSearch`, which will eventually become the search from `start_node` to `end_node`.
+you will modify `route_planner.h`, `route_planner.cpp`, `main.cpp`, and `render.cpp` to add a method `AStarSearch`, which will eventually become the search from `start_node` to `end_node`.
 In this exercise, you will only implement a basic version that returns a direct path between those two nodes.
 When you are done with this exercise, running the code should render a map with a direct path between the start and end nodes.

 To complete this exercise, you can use the following steps: